 If companies are to make the very most of social media, the latter must become an integral part of behaviors and workflows – which requires a significant amount of organization, communication and strategizing.
 In this post we discuss four aspects of successful social business.
-We refer to them as pillars because, though they aren’t always implemented in the same order, they are all necessary in the long term.
+We refer to them as pillars because, though one doesn’t always implement them in the same order, they are all necessary in the long term.

 Social business involves using communication channels which, for a considerable period of time, were not part of the “professional” toolbox.
 For many organizations, it therefore constitutes a considerable change in how things are done.
 So whether it’s encouraging sales teams to connect directly with prospects, helping recruiters to communicate about the employer brand, or providing training for non-digital natives, strong leadership is essential if new behaviors are to be disseminated in such a way that they are not only understood, but successfully integrated into employees’ workflows.

 A Focus on Individuals